TeV Scale Quark-Lepton Unification: Flavor violating processes

 \section{Flavor violating processes}

 In this section, we analyze various flavor-changing processes that are mediated by the new gauge bosons of the model.
 These include meson decays such as $K_L \rightarrow \mu e$ which arise by the tree-level exchanges of the leptoquark gauge boson $X_\mu$, as well as loop-induced processes such as $K^0-\overline{K^0}$ mixing, and leptonic decays of mesons.
 We also address charged lepton flavor violation that arises in the model, both at tree-level ($\mu-e$ conversion in nuclei) as well as via loops ($\mu \rightarrow e \gamma, \mu \rightarrow 3 e$, etc).
-We present two benchmark scenarios where all flavor violation constraints are satisfied with the Pati-Salam symmetry breaking scale as low as 1.1 TeV.